Rediger

 Manage resource groups with the Azure SDK for Go

-In this article, you learn how to create a resource group with the Azure SDK for Go management library.
+In this article, you learn how to create and manage a resource group with the Azure SDK for Go management library.

 Using your Azure authentication information, set the appropriate environment variables so that your code can authenticate to Azure.